 2 Scorpion Species Found in Canada! (w/Pics)

-What type of scorpions are found in Canada?
+What types of scorpions are found in Canada?

 All the scorpions living in Canada are nocturnal carnivores, so they are most easily seen at night.
 But did you know that all scorpions glow a bright blueish color under ultraviolet light?